aesthetic-suite/framework/README.md

 #### Animations

-Animation keyframes are defined outside the element using a `@keyframes` object and are referenced by animation name (the object key).
+Animation keyframes are defined outside the selector (in the root) using a `@keyframes` object and are referenced by animation name (the object key).

 ```javascript